-Above all else, the Supreme Court has already held that mail-in ballots with undated declarations are not "sufficient" and, thus, must be set aside.
-Specifically, the Supreme Court has already held that in assessing a Voter Declaration's sufficiency, "the county board is required to ascertain whether the declaration on the return envelope has been filled out, dated, and signed."
-In re November 3, 2020 General Election, 2020 WL 6252803, at 12.
+Above all else, this Court has already held that mail-in ballots with undated declarations are not "sufficient" and, thus, must be set aside.
+Specifically, the Court has already held that in assessing a Voter Declaration's sufficiency, "the county board is required to ascertain whether the declaration on the return envelope has been filled out, dated, and signed."
+In re November 3, 2020 General Election, 2020 WL 6252803, at \12.
 As such, In re Nov.
 3 2020 Gen. Election, by its plain terms, confirms that the sufficiency of a mail-in ballot is predicated on three factors, each of which must be satisfied.
 Specifically, the Voter Declaration must be: (1) filled out; (2) dated; and (3) signed.
 Indeed, neither the Election Code, nor any other legal principle governing the Board's conduct, permits it to exercise discretion relative to the examination of mail-in ballots or alter the scope and nature of its duties.
-Moreover, nothing in the Supreme Court's decision concerning the Board's duties in this regard suggests that a mail-in ballot with an undated Voter Declaration is any less defective than one with an unsigned Voter Declaration.2
+Moreover, nothing in this Court's decision concerning the Board's duties in this regard suggests that a mail-in ballot with an undated Voter Declaration is any less defective than one with an unsigned Voter Declaration.

-In short, by directing the Disputed Ballots to be canvassed, the Board has ignored a core feature of its statutory duty to examine a mail-in ballot's sufficiency and improperly attempted to exercise discretion it has not been granted.
+In short, by directing the disputed ballots to be canvassed, the Board has ignored a core feature of its statutory duty to examine a mail-in ballot's sufficiency and improperly attempted to exercise discretion it has not been granted.

-B. The Election Code's requirements relative to the Voter Declaration are mandatory, rather than directory.
+C. The Election Code's requirements relative to the Voter Declaration are mandatory, rather than directory.

 As previously noted, Section 3150.16(a) provides that "the elector shall . . . fill out, date and sign the [Voter Declaration]" prescribed by statute.
 25 P.S. § 3150.16(a) (emphasis added).
-Because "the word 'shall' carries an imperative or mandatory meaning," this requirement is
+Because "the word 'shall'